Jozefov/PyClassyFire/README.md

 When you run the PyClassyFire classification script, the specified output directory will be organized as follows:

 - **logs/**
   This subdirectory contains log files that record the details of the classification process, each resumed proces generates a separate log.
+Stored in intermediate_results folder.

 - **intermediate_results/**